 Burglary is a serious crime in Pennsylvania, with charges ranging from a Felony of the First Degree to a Felony of the Second Degree.
 The penalties for burglary can range anywhere from probation to jail time.

-Burglary is defined as entering into a structure with the intent to commit a crime in the structure.
+Burglary is defined as breaking and entering into a structure with the intent to commit a crime in the structure.
 The actual penalties vary depending on the type of structure you enter, whether a person is inside that structure at the time, and what other crimes are alleged to have been committed inside the structure or alongside the initial crime.

 The reason penalties vary for Burglary is because courts consider the type of building a person broke into when deciding charging and a final penalty.
 For example, a person breaking into a closed store will be charged with a Felony 2, which carries less jail time than someone who breaks into a house.

 If no one is at the property at the time of the alleged burglary, and it is not a home, you are facing a Felony 2, which carries a potential of 10 years in prison.
 If however, someone is in the property, or it is a home, you face Felony 1 charges, which carry a potential 20-year maximum prison sentence.

 Therefore, if a person breaks into a home, they can be charged with a Felony 1.
 However, not all Felony 1 burglaries are created equal.
 The recommended sentence goes up if you break into a home and someone is inside.
 So, a person who breaks into a home while the occupants are sleeping will get a stiffer sentence than a person who breaks into a home when no one is there.